 The multilevel mixed design may be parallel or sequential.
 QUAN data are collected from one level, and QUAL data are collected from a different level.
 The data are analyzed by level, and the results for the QUAN level and the QUAL level are used to formulate the conclusions.
 These conclusions are then integrated to create meta-inferences.
 For example, QUAL data on patient safety may be collected at the patient level or from individual patients, and QUAN data on patient safety may be collected at the unit level or from hospital units.
 The QUAL data and the QUAN data are analyzed separately.
-Inferences are made about patients from the patient-level data, and inferences are integrated to generate conclusions that represent both the patient- and the hospital-unit levels of data.
+Inferences are made about patients from the patient-level data, and inferences are made about the hospital units from the hospital unit-level data.
+These inferences are integrated to generate conclusions that represent both the patient- and the hospital-unit levels of data.